0xpolarzero/tiny-explorer/packages/web/README.md

 **A React application providing a user interface for analyzing smart contracts with AI-powered explanations.**

-The web package implements the frontend for the EVM AI Indexer, allowing users to submit contract addresses and view AI-generated explanations of their functionality.
+The web package implements the frontend for the TinyExplorer, allowing users to submit contract addresses and view AI-generated explanations of their functionality.

 ## Table of contents